roy-ganz/toql/guide/src/derive/mapping.md

 1. Table names are UpperCamelCase.
 2. Column names are snake_case.
 3. Toql fields are lowerCamelCase
-4. Joined and merged structs are referred through a Toql fields separated with an underscore.
-Aka _fields with a path_.
+4. Joined and merged structs are referred through Toql fields separated with an underscore.
+Aka _field with a path_.

 ## Database